samTheDeveloper/scikit/Readme.md

 * [Status](#status)

 ## General info
-A project that creates and shows how to crceate a faster model
+A project that uses the scikit learn library to predict outcomes faster

 ## Libaries
 * scikitlearn